neuro-inc/neuro-cli/apolo-sdk/docs/parse_reference.rst

       The string should fit to ``name[:tag]`` or ``image:name[tag]`` patterns, e.g. ``"ubuntu:latest"`` or ``image:my-image:latest``.
-The former is used for public DockerHub_ images, the later is for Neuro image registry.
+The former is used for public DockerHub_ images, the later is for Apolo image registry.

       :raise: :exc:`ValueError` if *image* has invalid format.